Blocking dominating sets for $H$-free graphs via edge contractions: Abstract

 \section{Abstract}

 In this paper, we consider the following problem: given a connected graph $G$, can we reduce the domination number of $G$ by one by using only one edge contraction?
-We show that the problem is $\mathsf{coNP}$-hard when restricted to subcubic claw-free graphs and $P_7$-free graphs.
+We show that the problem is $\mathsf{NP}$-hard when restricted to $\{P_6,P_4+P_2\}$-free graphs and that it is $\mathsf{coNP}$-hard when restricted to subcubic claw-free graphs and $2P_3$-free graphs.
+As a consequence, we are able to establish a complexity dichotomy for the problem on $H$-free graphs when $H$ is connected.